How 8 U.S. Presidents Stayed in Shape

 Illustration courtesy of Madison Hunt

-When we think of U.S. Presidents through history, we don’t tend to picture their physical frame so much as recall a collection of historical facts and anecdotes.
+When we think of U.S. presidents through history, we don’t tend to picture their physical frame so much as recall a collection of historical facts and anecdotes.
 If you imagine George Washington, for example, is a mental image of his presence in a room the first thing that comes to mind?
 Or do you recall a story about a cherry tree, or crossing the Delaware?
-With a few exceptions here and there, the physicality of Presidents has been largely obscured by history.
+With a few exceptions here and there, the physicality of presidents has been largely obscured by history.
 Can you name the tallest president?
 The shortest?
 What about the second-tallest or second-shortest?
-A full list of the height of each President follows, spanning a foot difference from 5 feet, 4 inches tall to 6 feet, 4 inches tall.
+A full list of the height of each president follows, spanning a foot difference from 5 feet, 4 inches tall to 6 feet, 4 inches tall.

 Images via Getty Images, illustration courtesy of Madison Hunt